-Posted by Katherine Theus 18 days ago
+Posted by Katherine Theus about 2 months ago

 Third Millennium Alliance (TMA) was founded in 2007 with the purchase of 100 acres and the establishment of the Jama-Coaque Reserve (JCR) in the western province of Manabí, Ecuador, between the cities of Jama and Pedernales, and four kilometers inland.
 Now encompassing over 1,300 acres, the Jama-Coaque Reserve actively protects one of the last remaining fragments of Pacific Equatorial Forest, which is considered to be one of the most threatened tropical forests in the world.
 Our organization has been running a hands-on field-based internship program in the fields of Biological Field Research and Sustainable Agriculture since 2008, with more than 200 young and enthusiastic students from across the globe.

 Interns that participate in our program take on high-impact and dynamic research projects within the fields of Biological Field Research (Flora & Fauna) and Sustainable Agriculture (Permaculture & Agroforestry) in the Jama-Coaque Reserve, Ecuador.
 Interns must select one of the two internship tracks mentioned above when applying, but cross-pollination between the two different paths is encouraged for individuals looking to broadly experience each topic.
 Above all, a positive attitude, desire to learn, and a strong sense of adventure are the foundations of our internship.
 Working alongside our experienced staff, community members, and fellow interns from across the globe ensures an unforgettable tropical learning experience.

 Following is a list of some of the projects we will be tackling during the upcoming 2017 sessions.
 Some of these projects are new and others have been ongoing for multiple seasons or years.
 When applying please inform us if you would like to participate in our Biological Field Research path or our Sustainable Agriculture path.